LordOfMice/hidusbf/README.md

   http://www.overclockers.ru/lab/15925/Razgon_USB_myshi_ili_Software_nanosit_otvetnyj_udar.html
   (in Russian language(*))

-  I have personally tested it under Windows 98SE, 2000 SP2/SP4, XP RTM/SP1/SP2/SP3, XP x64 SP2, Vista 32 bit RTM/SP2,
+  I have personally tested it under Windows 98SE, 2000 SP2/SP4, XP RTM/SP1/SP2/SP3, XP x64 SP2, 2003 x86 SP2, Vista 32 bit RTM/SP2,
   Vista 64 bit RTM, 7 x86 SP1, 7 x64 SP1, 8 x64, 8.1 x64,
-  10 x64 1803, 1809, 1909, 20H2.
+  10 x64 1803, 1809, 1909, 20H2, 21H1.
-  Testing under Windows XP x64 SP1 was performed by Dark_Cloud.
+  The first testing on x64 platform was performed by Dark_Cloud under Windows XP x64 SP1.

 2. Installation.
   1. Downclocking (all devices and drivers) or overclocking of Full Speed USB devices is possible always and there is no need to patch system code.

-  So, if you use program for this purpose - take drivers from directories DRIVER\NTX86\NOPATCH\ and DRIVER\AMD64\NOPATCH\
-  and replace drivers from directories DRIVER\NTX86\ and DRIVER\AMD64\
+  So, if you use program for this purpose - take drivers from directories DRIVER\NTX86\NOPATCH\ and DRIVER\AMD64\NOPATCH\ and replace drivers from directories DRIVER\NTX86\ and DRIVER\AMD64\

-  Because Windows 2000 doesn't have restrictions of overclocking Low Speed USB devices in system code - you can use the driver from DRIVER\NTX86\NOPATCH\
+  Because Windows 2000 doesn't have restrictions for overclocking Low Speed USB devices in driver code for OHCI and UHCI controllers you can use the driver from DRIVER\NTX86\NOPATCH\.
-  always.
 Windows 98 and ME also don't have such restrictions, so there is no patch version of driver for these OSes at all.

+  If you use your device with pure EHCI controller (without companion UHCI or OHCI controllers and with integrated USB2.0 Hub) or with any EHCI controller through USB2.0 Hub on Windows 2000 then just use ordinary version of driver (with patch).
+  And there is special unofficial version of USBPORT.SYS for Windows 98 and ME without any restrictions of polling rate for such cases.

   2. For OSes begining from Windows XP for successful overclocking of Low Speed USB devices is REQUIRED the presence original (not altered by other programs) version of system driver USBPORT.SYS (%sytemroot%\system32\drivers\usbport.sys).
   Windows 8 beginning also works with USBXHCI.SYS (%sytemroot%\system32\drivers\usbxhci.sys).